tung-dang/alfred-workflow-nodejs/docs/workflow-items.md

     + => and display sub action items of `Feedback B`: `Item 1 of Feedback B` and `Item 2 of Feedback B`
     + => Execute a sub action item by using `TAB` or `ENTER` key

+- I tested with 2 action levels.
+I have not tested more than 2 action levels.

 Here are some steps to implement above example scenario:

 ### Register listener for Workflow shortcut name `testworkflow`